UbuntuBudgie/UBpi/README.md

 Please be aware that other workarounds may be necessary under the fkms overlay (see bug [1899953](https://bugs.launchpad.net/ubuntu/+source/pulseaudio/+bug/1899953) for example), depending on your desktop requirements

-2. the graphics are slightly glitchy under the default fkms.
+2. The graphics are slightly glitchy under fkms.
 We recommend using the KMS mode for direct access displays and fkms for remote access.
 3. Please feedback via our discourse forum https://discourse.ubuntubudgie.org

 ----